 Make sure you have a family disaster plan.
-At the beginning of hurricane season, collect disaster supplies listed in the and keep your important documents in a waterproof/fireproof carrier.
+At the beginning of hurricane season, collect disaster supplies and keep your important documents in a waterproof/fireproof carrier or on a flash drive.
 Plan where the “safe room” in your home will be located, and do not forget to plan for your pets.

 If you have special medical needs, you may register each year in advance to go to a Special Needs Shelter in Manatee County.
 Special needs may include oxygen dependency, serious mobility problems, and hospice care.
 The County can provide transportation, but you must supply a caregiver.
 Click on the icon below to register.